DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 # Key Questions

 These are &quot;reflection&quot; questions for the curator or curation team to review while looking over the dataset.
-The answers (or lack of answers) will help to determine what kind of clarifications might be needed from the researchers.
+The answers (or lack of answers) to these, along with the CURATE Checklist for SPSS (Appendix A) will help to determine what kind of clarifications might be needed from the researchers.

   1. What are the file formats of the data received?
 Check for a data file and codebook (.sav), and syntax file (.sps).